wang-q/AlignDB-Codon/README.md

 # DESCRIPTION

 AlignDB::Codon provides methods to translate sequences and calculate Dn/Ds with different codon tables.

+Some parts of this module are extracted from BioPerl to avoid the huge number of its dependencies.

 # ATTRIBUTES